OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 Once it's enabled in the *Manage* administration menu navigate to *Structure* > *Content types* > *Recipe* > *Manage fields* then edit both the *Ingredients* and *Recipe instructions* fields.

-For each, in the new *Field visibility and permissions* section added by the field permissions module select *Custom permissions* and then give the *Authenticated User* role the "View anyone's value for field field_ingredients" permission.
+For each field, in the new *Field visibility and permissions* section added by the field permissions module select *Custom permissions* and then give the *Authenticated User* role the "View anyone's value for field field_ingredients" permission.
 And give *Author* and *Editor* permission to create and edit values for the field.
 Then click *Save settings*.

 ![Screenshot of form showing field permissions configured for the recipe instructions field](/content/gatsby-and-drupal/images/field_permissions-example.png)